daidensacha/mp3-garden-journal/README.md

 	}
 ```
 ***Messages***
-This was not in my initial plan, but was inpired when I was working out what to do with my contact form data.
-For the sake of the learnign process, I resisted using JS to handle the form and send it via a third party.
-I used `flask-wtf` forms to build the form and validation.
-In a moment of enlightenment, I had the idea to create the collection to store the message data, and I created a Admin Message Inbox to display the messages.
+It was not my initial plan, but I was inspired when I worked out what to do with my contact form data.
+I used `flask-wtf` forms to build the contact form and validation.
+For the sake of the learning process, I resisted using JS to handle the form and send it via a third party.
+In a moment of enlightenment, I had the idea to create the collection to store the message data, and I created an Admin Message Inbox to display the messages.
 ```javascript
 	messages	{
 			_id: 			<ObjectId>